nachonavarro/seasonal-esd-anomaly-detection/README.md

 # Anomaly Detection: Seasonal ESD

+<small>Note: All credit goes to Jordan Hochenbaum, Owen S. Vallis and Arun Kejariwa at Twitter, Inc. Any errors in the code is, of course, my mistake.
+Feel free to fix them.</small>

 ## Intro
 Seasonal ESD is an anomaly detection algorithm implemented at Twitter https://arxiv.org/pdf/1704.07706.pdf.
 What better definition than the one they use in their paper: